 Please refer to the University Graduate School's How To Apply page for application procedures and fees.

 GRE and either TOEFL or IELTS scores need to be sent to Penn State University electronically.
 Select "Penn State University" as the destination for test scores.
 The following code should be used when applying: Institution Code: 2660

 As part of the online application process, applicants are required to electronically upload copies of transcripts (or equivalent documents for institutions outside the U.S., e.g., degree/study certificates, diplomas, etc.) from all post-secondary institutions attended, in the language of instruction (and copies of an official English translation if English is not the language of instruction).
 Applicants recommended for admission who accept an offer through the online graduate admission system will be notified by the Graduate School that official/original transcripts/documents must be sent from the originating institutions in the official language of the institution(s) attended (and if the language of instruction is not English, an official English translation must also be sent).

 Tips for a Successful Application

-Successful applicants typically have a Jr/Sr GPA greater than 3.3/4.0 and combined verbal and quantitative GRE Scores of 1150 (old system) / 308 (new system) or higher, with average quantitative metrics for our incoming classes exceeding these values.
+Successful applicants typically have a Jr/Sr GPA greater than 3.3/4.0 and combined verbal and quantitative GRE Scores of 1150 (old system) / 308 (new system) or higher, with average quantitative metrics.
+Incoming classes exceed these values.

-It is very helpful to us if you can be as specific as possible in declaring your future interest in a general research area for your thesis research.
-For guidance on what research areas are available at Penn State, please visit our Graduate Faculty page.
+It is very helpful to be as specific as possible in declaring future interest in a general research area for thesis research.
+For guidance on what research areas are available at Penn State, please visit our IGDP Faculty Directry.